andradelucascq/tpot2misp/docs/project.md

         }

     def parse_event(self, hit: Dict[str, Any]) -> Optional[Dict[str, Any]]]:
-        # Implemente a lógica para extrair dados relevantes do hit do Elasticsearch
+        # Implement the logic to extract relevant data from the Elasticsearch hit
         source_ip = hit.get("_source", {}).get("source", {}).get("ip")
         if not source_ip:
             return None